CXYZTW/Solana-Whale-Txs-Tracker-Soldexer-Internal-Hackathon/README.md

 # Solana Whale Tracker Telegram Bot

-A real-time Telegram bot that monitors and alerts users about large SOL transfers (whale transactions) on the Solana blockchain.
+A real-time Telegram bot that monitors and alerts users about large SOL transfers (whale transactions) on Solana.

 ## Features